beshu-tech/readonlyrest-docs/elasticsearch.md

 [Impersonation](details/impersonation.md) is not supported by this rule by default.

+For more information on the ROR's authorization rules, see [Authorization rules details](details/authorization-rules-details.md)

 #### `groups_provider_authorization`

 Used to delegate groups resolution for a user to a JSON microservice.
 See below, the dedicated [Groups Provider Authorization section](elasticsearch.md#custom-groups-providers)

 [Impersonation](details/impersonation.md) is not supported by this rule by default.

+For more information on the ROR's authorization rules, see [Authorization rules details](details/authorization-rules-details.md)

 #### `ror_kbn_auth`